vaishnavi-dbs11/Oracle-Hr-Project/README.md

 🧠Logical behavior of self join vs correlated subquery.

 self join - Oracle scans both tables together, joining them in one pass.

             Two logical copies of EMPLOYEES, but joined once → only one table scan + indexed lookup.

 subquery  — Oracle executes the subquery once per outer row.

             If you have 107 employees, that’s 107 lookups into the same table.

 ⚙️ Performance differences.

-Approach	                            Description	                                           Behavior
+Self Join
+Joins EMPLOYEES table to itself once

+Scans both copies together → fast

+Correlated Subquery
-Self Join	                     Joins EMPLOYEES table to itself once	                Scans both copies together → fast Correlated Subquery	           Looks up manager for each employee separately	      Executes once per outer row → slower
+Looks up manager for each employee separately

+Executes once per outer row → slower

 🧠 Key takeaway:
 Both access the same table twice.

 Both are logically self-references.

 But the self join is set-based (runs once) while the correlated subquery is row-based (runs many times).